© Crown copyright 2021

 3. Operating in a COVID-Secure manner

 All businesses should facilitate working from home as far as possible.
-The law states that people must only leave home to travel to work where they cannot reasonably work from home.

 Businesses and venues are required under health and safety legislation to follow the appropriate COVID-19 Secure guidance for their sector.